 Debtor Education Course

-Just like the Bankruptcy Counseling Class the bankruptcy code requires a second course called the Debtor Education Course.
-Once your bankruptcy is filed and you have received a bankruptcy case number you are able to complete this second course.
+The bankruptcy code requires a second online course called the Debtor Education Course.
+Once your bankruptcy is filed and you have a bankruptcy case number you are able to complete this second course.
 After the debtor education course is done, call our office to make sure we have a copy of the certificate of completion.
 We will file this certificate with the bankruptcy court and you are done!
+We will continually monitor your case and inform you of the bankruptcy discharge and the closing of your case.